 Our Selichot service, aka “the shvitz” embodies this intention as we visit Wi Spa, a local Korean spa.
 There, we chant, meditate, share our intentions for the year, our struggles, and some tears… and Kimchee.
 The evening always ends with a chanting of Avenu Malkeinu in a sauna, followed by a shofar blast.
 The body is open and supple.
 The soul emptied of impurities.
 We merge from the on-ramp, accelerating into our High Holiday Ritual Lab.

-Rabbi Lori Shapiro is the founding rabbi of The Open Temple in Venice, CA. She developed the model as a Fellow in Cohort 1 of the Clergy Leadership Incubator (CLI) and then continued working on it when participating in the Open Dor Project.
+Rabbi Lori Shapiro is the founding rabbi of The Open Temple in Venice, CA. She developed this unique spiritual community model as a Fellow in Cohort 1 of the Clergy Leadership Incubator (CLI) from 2013-15 and then continued working on it when participating in the Open Dor Project.
 She and her husband, Dr. Joel Shapiro, live in the Venice canals with their two daughters and labradoodle.